top of page

 Offers of support and labor continue to arrive, while we do all in our power to ensure this initial momentum keeps growing.

-Camp Haven is the invention of Josiah Ingalls, who spent 2 1/2 years as a homeless youth in San Antonio, until the generosity of others helped him find his footing in life.
-Today he is married and a father of two who works in landscaping business, while pursuing side vocations as a homeless advocate and occasional candidate for public office.
-Josiah will never forget what it was like to be homeless, and he offers us this story: Twenty-four years ago, when I was 17, I found myself homeless and on the streets, where I lived for about 2 1/2 years.
-That experience transformed me as a advocate for homeless individuals.
-My life since then, I have often found myself speaking out and being the voice for the homeless population of Austin and surrounding areas.
+"Twenty-four years ago, when I was 17, I found myself homeless and on the streets, where I lived for about 2 1/2 years.
+That experience transformed me into an advocate for homeless individuals.
+In my life since then, I have often found myself speaking out and being the voice for the homeless population of Austin and surrounding areas.
 My real advocacy work for them started back when I ran for Mayor of Austin in 2009.
 I found myself defending them and fighting to maintain social programs that were on the chopping block at that time due to the downturn in the economy.
-Now I am standing as a advocate for the homeless once again, as a direct response to Austin, Texas Proposition B and the new Texas camping ban that will be going into effect in October 2021.
+Now I am standing as an advocate for the homeless once again, as a direct response to the Austin, Texas Proposition B and the new Texas camping ban that went into effect in October 2021.
 These camping bans will do little more than criminalize the existence of individuals who are homeless and have nowhere else to go.
-So now I'm doing the only logical thing I can do at this time, and that is turning the 10 acres that has been my home for more than six years into a place where homeless individuals can come.
+So now I'm doing the only logical thing I can do at this time, and that is turning the 10 acres that have been my home for more than six years into a place where homeless individuals can come.
 I am also working to use another piece of land that my company owns for the same purpose.

 My Camp Haven supporters and I are asking that you help us help others.
 We have the drive and experience to help homeless individuals in need, but we cannot do it by ourselves.
 Together we can accomplish Camp Haven's goals and begin to change the structure of a society that is so stacked against the homeless population here in Texas.